Mrnibblesg/Mrnibblesg/README.md

 ### Welcome to my profile :)
 More to come in the future.
-Current project(s): A flow chart desktop app using the Windows API.
+Current project(s): TBD

 Other projects:
+Unity voxel terrain engine: A voxel terrain generation engine built in Unity!
+It efficiently generates voxel-based terrain and dynamically creates meshes for them.
+The user can edit terrain block-by-block or in larger chunks.
+It's networked so you can build the app and play with friends (port 7777).
+It implements a custom data structure to efficiently store the voxels in each chunk.

+Little flowchart app: A flow chart desktop app using the Windows API.

 Chess website - A project from my Web Scripting class.
 The chess website implemented a fully functional chess website using a MERN stack, with socket.io added for real-time chess games.
 Users can create accounts, queue into matchmaking, and even spectate other games.

 Protein mutation visualization site - My senior project for CS that I worked on with two other team members.
 The protein mutation site aims to help researchers find protein mutants suitable to be subjects of research through visualization by various protein metrics.